ministryofjustice/cloud-platform-terraform-label-pods/README.md

 ## Why?

-> We need to identify who owns which logs, so that we can prevent users seeing logs they shouldn't
+> We need to identify who owns which logs, so that we can prevent users seeing logs they shouldn't.
+You can find the lua responsible for pulling the data from the label out and attaching it to the log field [here](https://github.com/ministryofjustice/cloud-platform-terraform-logging/blob/main/templates/fluent-bit.yaml.tpl)

 ## How?